Bill de Blasio: 2009 election

 In November 2008, de Blasio announced his candidacy for New York City Public Advocate, entering a crowded field of candidates vying for the Democratic nomination that included former Public Advocate Mark Green.
 The New York Times endorsed de Blasio, praising his efforts to improve public schools and "[help] many less-fortunate New Yorkers with food stamps, housing, and children's health" as a councilmember.
 The paper declared de Blasio the best candidate for the job "because he has shown that he can work well with Mayor Bloomberg when it makes sense to do so while vehemently and eloquently opposing him when justified."
-His candidacy was endorsed by then Public Advocate Betsy Gotbaum, former Mayor Ed Koch, former Governor Mario Cuomo, and Reverend Al Sharpton.
+His candidacy was endorsed by former Public Advocate Betsy Gotbaum, former Mayor Ed Koch, former Governor Mario Cuomo, and Reverend Al Sharpton.

 On September 15, 2009, de Blasio finished first in the Democratic primary, garnering 33% of the vote.
 He won the runoff primary election on September 29, defeating Green, 62% to 38%.
-In the November 3 general election, de Blasio defeated Republican Alex Zablocki, 78% to 18%.
+In the November 3 general election, De Blasio defeated Republican Alex Zablocki, 78% to 18%.
 De Blasio was inaugurated as New York City's third Public Advocate on January 1, 2010.
-In his inauguration speech he criticized the Bloomberg administration, especially its homelessness and education policies.
+In his inauguration speech, he criticized the Bloomberg administration, especially its homelessness and education policies.

 Tenure

 Affordable housing

 In June 2010, de Blasio opposed a New York City Housing Authority decision to cut the number of Section 8 vouchers issued to low-income New Yorkers.
 The cut was announced after the NYCHA discovered it could not pay for approximately 2,600 vouchers that had already been issued.
-Two months later, he launched an online "NYC's Worst Landlords Watchlist" to track landlords who failed to repair dangerous living conditions.
+Two months later, he launched an online "NYC's Worst Landlords Watchlist" to track landlords who had failed to repair dangerous living conditions.
 The list drew widespread media coverage and highlighted hundreds of landlords across the city.
-"We want these landlords to feel like they're being watched", de Blasio told the New York Daily News.
+"We want these landlords to feel like they're being watched," de Blasio told the New York Daily News.
 "We need to shine a light on these folks to shame them into action."